isamu-isozaki/teamai_test/support/workflows/shared/zendesk/macros.html.md

 ## Who can create a Macro?

-Macros can be created by ZenDesk Admins and should be used for things that require a rigid process (2FA re-auth/DMCA) or when we _need_ to provide a template response (Holiday Coverage).
+Macros can be created by ZenDesk Admins and should be used for things that require a rigid process (2FA re-auth/DMCA/index.html.md) or when we _need_ to provide a template response (Holiday Coverage/index.html.md).

 ## Where Macros Live